 It was the Italian Carlo Rubbia, in 1984, who received the Nobel Prize for discovering that the ratio between energy and mass is 1 billion to 1.
-This means that if one is to observe only recognisable and measurable matter through chemistry and mechanics, one will only observe ONE BILLIONTH of reality.
-Allowing this fact to sink into your consciousness can affect your outlook on everything.
+This means that if one is to observe only recognisable and measurable matter through chemistry and mechanics, one will only observe ONE BILLIONTH of reality – the rest is energy!
+Allowing this information to sink into your consciousness can affect your outlook on everything…

 What has been known by intuitives for millennia has been increasingly confirmed by neuroscience and quantum medicine over the last two decades: our bodies are energetic, vibrational, and exceedingly more complex, and indeed poetic, than average limited human senses can fathom.

 Illness, in reality, reflects the intelligent biological programming of our bodies, and is always an invitation, a path to wellness.
 It arises as a response to a conflict – an imbalance which is primarily energetic – and it occurs as a means to attempt rebalance.
 This ‘rebalance’ is achieved by way of transformation within ourselves.

 ‘To heal’ therefore is to receive a message contained by an illness, to accept that something is trying to speak to us, and to adhere to the request for a change or transformation in our behaviour.

 The ‘root’ or the ’cause’ of all illness is multi-dimensional and lies far from the organs, tissues or cells that are ‘mal-functioning’.
 Symptoms in the body reflect the ultimate stages of dis-ease or imbalance at the physical, mental, emotional or spiritual level (usually each symptom is the combined product of all four) and are completely unique to each person.